top of page

 Japanese bentwood artisan Tamaki Shibata

-Rebuilding a family business from scratch,
+Rebuilding a family business from ground up,

-vowing to guard and continue Hakata bentwood heritage.
+vowing to guard Hakata bentwood heritage.

-As the last Hakata bentwood artisans, Tamaki Shibata has accepted our commission to continue making these beautiful bentwood bento boxes after Mr. Morita retirement from ShibataToku.
+As the last remaining Hakata bentwood artisans, Tamaki Shibata has accepted our commission to continue making beautiful wood bento boxes.

-Beyond Bento designed by Goenne.com
+Beyond Bento designed by Goenne, made by Tamaki Shibata

 The Making of Shibata Tamaki's Magemono

 Bentwood craft begins from sourcing high-quality wood.
 Tamaki works on her own with the help of her 2 sons in-training.
-She is determined to pass her knowledge to the next generation and Tamaki's family will most likely be the last-remaining makers of Hakata magemono bentwood boxes.
+She is determined to pass her knowledge to the next generation and Tamaki's family will be the last-remaining makers of Hakata magemono bentwood boxes.

 • Facebook Icon